-(1)Includes depreciation expense associated with the real property assets under the Master Lease with GLPI.
-In addition, total assets include these assets.
-The interest expense associated with the financing obligation is reflected in the other category.
-Net revenues and income (loss) from unconsolidated affiliates relate to the Company's stand-alone racing operations, namely Rosecroft Raceway, which the Company sold on July 31, 2016, Sanford Orlando Kennel Club and the Company's Texas and New Jersey joint ventures (see Note 6 to the consolidated financial statements) which do not have gaming operations.
-Other also includes the recently created Penn Interactive Ventures, which is a wholly-owned subsidiary that is pursuing the Company's interactive gaming strategy and its recent acquisition of Rocket Speed.
+(1) Total assets include the real property assets under the Master Lease with GLPI.
+Net revenues and adjusted EBITDA relate to the Company's stand-alone racing operations, namely Rosecroft Raceway, which the Company sold on July 31, 2016, Sanford Orlando Kennel Club and the Company's joint venture interests in Texas and New Jersey (see Note 6 to the consolidated financial statements) which do not have gaming operations.
+Other also includes corporate overhead operations as well as Penn Interactive Ventures, which is a wholly-owned subsidiary that is pursuing the Company's interactive gaming strategy.